GPS++: Reviving the Art of Message Passing for Molecular Property Prediction: GPS++

 The three networks $\mlp_\eta$ for $\eta \in \{\textrm{node}, \textrm{edge}, \textrm{global}\}$ each have two layers with \gelu activation functions and an expanded intermediate hidden dimension of $4d_\eta$.

 This message passing block is principally the most similar to \citet{battaglia2018graphnets}.
-However we draw the reader's attention to a few areas that differ from common approaches.
-First we aggregate over the adjacent node representations as well as the more complex edge feature messages in Equation \ref{eqn:node_aggregate}, this is similar to running a simple graph convolutional network (GCN) in parallel to the more complex message calculation.
-We also aggregate over both sender and receiver edges but critically concatenate rather than sum the results to maintain some degree of directionality.
-Finally, we choose to decouple the three latent sizes, setting $\xdim=256$, $\edim=128$ and $d_\textrm{global}=64$.
-While the primary reason is that, empirically, we find increasing $\edim$ and $d_\textrm{global}$ does not improve performance, this choice also leads to greater efficiency.
+However, we draw the reader's attention to a few areas that differ from common approaches.
+First we aggregate over the adjacent node representations as well as the more complex edge feature messages in Equation \ref{eqn:node_aggregate}, this is similar to running a simple Graph Convolutional Network (GCN) in parallel to the more complex message calculation.
+We also aggregate not only the \textit{sender messages} from edges directed towards the node, but also the \textit{receiver messages} computed on the edges directed away from the node (labelled in Equation~\ref{eqn:node_aggregate}).
+By concatenating these two terms rather than summing them we maintain directionality data in each edge whilst allowing information to flow bidirectionally.
+Finally, we choose to decouple the three latent sizes, setting $\xdim=256$, $\edim=128$ and $d_\textrm{global}=64$, because we found that increasing $\edim$ and $d_\textrm{global}$ does not improve task performance.

 Our \attn module follows the form of the self-attention layer of \citet{luo2022transformerM} where a standard self-attention block \citep{vaswani2017attention} is biased by a structural prior derived from the input data.
 In our work, the bias~$\mB$ is made up of two components, a shortest path distance (SPD) embedding and a 3D distance bias derived from the molecular conformations as described in \S\ref{sec:input_features}.
 The \ffn module takes a similar form to $\mlp_\textrm{node}$ though with additional dropout terms (see Appendix~\ref{sec:gps_block_app} for full details).